HugoZAuad/HugoZAuad/README.en.md

 ###

 <p align="left">I am a Computer Science student passionate about technology and web development.
-I'm always seeking to learn and grow in the field of programming.</p>
+I am always looking to learn and grow in the development area.</p>

 ###